EarthScope/rover/docs/index.md

     TA MSTX -- BH?
 2012-01-01T00:00:00 2012-02-01T00:00:00
     ```

-1. Run the process rover retrieve to fetch these data:
+1. Run the process `rover retrieve` to fetch these data:

    ```
    rover retrieve request.txt
    ```

-1. List a summary of the data, earliest and latest times, retrieved:
+1. `list-summary` prints the retrieved data from the earliest to the latest timespans:

    ```
    rover list-summary